 Not all marriages last forever.
 In fact, just about half of all marriages end in divorce.

-While the divorce process is known for being emotionally draining as you iron out millions of details like who gets the house, the car, custody of the kids, etc. There’s another custodianship that needs to be ironed out in the divorce process as well: your financial situation.
+While the divorce process can be emotionally draining as you iron out millions of details like who gets the house, the car, custody of the kids, etc. There’s another custodianship that needs to be ironed out as well: your credit card debt.

-While Hollywood often portrays the financial side of divorce as a battle over who gets most, if not all, of the couple’s money, their assets in a divorce.
+While Hollywood often portrays the financial side of divorce as a battle over who gets most, if not all, of the couple’s money in a divorce.
 That’s only half of the financial reality for most individuals.
-In fact, many couples are not just battling over their assets, but they’re playing a game of hot potato when it comes to liabilities and debts, including credit card debt.
+In fact, many couples are not just battling over their assets.
+But they’re playing a game of hot potato when it comes to liabilities and debts, especially credit card debt.

 Well, there’s not an easy answer.
 It depends on several factors including: